 The University of Southern California conducts admission interviews as an optional part of the undergraduate freshman application process.
-We enjoy interviews since the conversation helps us learn more about you.
-This is the perfect time to share your academic, extracurricular, and personal interests and anything else you would like us to know about your interest in USC.
+We enjoy interviews because the conversation helps us learn more about you.
+This is the perfect time to share with us your academic, extracurricular, and personal interests and anything else you would like us to know about your interest in USC.

 Interviews are one-on-one sessions with an admission representative which will last approximately 20-25 minutes.
 During this session, we will ask questions about you, your academic interests, and your activities.
 Please be prepared to do most of the talking!

 In order to sign-up for an interview with a USC Dornsife representative, you MUST but a freshman applicant planning to major in the USC Dornsife College of Letters, Arts and Sciences.